 What: The Solano Trail Advisory Group group has been awarded a technical assistance grant from the National Parks Service (NPS) to create promotional and educational materials as well as a wayfinding and signage plan for the route.
-Over the next year, the project team will work with the many agencies involved in this 50-mile trail loop, which includes two counties, three cities and two bridges in an area with significant historic and natural resources, to generate materials and plans that will improve and enhance this regionally significant trail experience.
+Over the next year, the project team will work with the many partners involved in this 50-mile trail loop, which includes two counties, five historic downtowns, and two bridges in an area with significant historic and natural resources, to generate materials and a strategic plan to promote and complete trail gaps in this regionally significant recreation experience.
 The process will also allow all of the project partners to work on strategies for closing the remaining gaps in the trail.

 Funding need: The NPS technical assistance does not include financial support.
-It offers NPS staff time to facilitate sign design and collaboration amongst project partners.
+It provides NPS staff time to facilitate sign planning and design and collaboration amongst project partners.
 The Ridge Trail Council will need our member’s continued support to close the ten miles of gaps that remain along this trail loop.
 Please watch for opportunities to support this great partnership and project in the near future.